It's Your Choice 2017

 Below is detailed information regarding enrollment and plan change opportunities during and beyond the annual It’s Your Choice Open Enrollment period, dependent eligibility, benefits and services, Medicare and termination of coverage.

-This information is intended to provide understandable explanations of technical provisions of the Uniform Benefits Certificate of Coverage.
+This information is intended to provide understandable explanations of the Uniform Benefits Certificate of Coverage.
 In the event of any conflict between the terms of the IYC Health Plan Certificate of Coverage and the information contained in the Frequently Asked Questions section, the terms of the Certificate of Coverage shall control.

-Some changes to 2016 benefits are long-term savings solutions.
+Some changes are long-term savings solutions.
 Federal provisions impose an additional tax on health plans with benefits over a certain value beginning in 2018; this additional tax would affect the amount you pay for health insurance.
 Some changes (i.e. separating the Uniform Dental Benefit from the health plans) were necessary to avoid this tax.

 Information about the State of Wisconsin Group Health Insurance Program in the Frequently Asked Questions applies to the following individuals: